Condition Basics

 How are they treated?

-Doctors usually remove colon polyps, because some of them can turn into colorectal cancer.
+Doctors often remove colon polyps because some of them can turn into colorectal cancer.
 Most polyps are removed during a colonoscopy.
 You may need to have surgery if you have a large polyp.

+For some types of polyps, the bigger a colon polyp is the more likely it is that the polyp will contain cancer cells.
 After you have had polyps, you have a higher chance of developing new polyps.
-If you have had polyps removed, it is important to have follow-up testing to look for more polyps.
+If you have had polyps removed, it is important to have follow-up tests to look for more polyps.
 Talk to your doctor about how often you need to be tested.

 Credits